nuhaminae/Fraud-Detection-Cases-for-E-Commerce-and-Bank-Transactions/README.md

 - Class imbalance handling using SMOTE with strict datatype safeguards.
 - Scaled, reproducible train/test splits for both bank and e-commerce transactions.
 - CI pipelines and pre-commit checks for code consistency and quality.
-- SHAP-based model explainability integrated for transparency. (next step)
+- SHAP-based model explainability integrated for transparency.

 ---
 ## Table of Contents